 MacOS X will be launched into a sluggish, recessionary Japanese DTP market that has a low DTP conversion rate, expensive and unreliable workflow and intense price competition.
 Change is coming as the installed base slowly moves from OCF to CID fonts that finally deliver Japanese embedding in PDF.
 This will allow PDF to become a standard Japanese DTP production format.
 In 2001, Adobe will be aggressively marketing OpenType in connection with InDesign J as ‘THE’ solution for Japanese DTP problems: expensive and unreliable workflow, poor cross platform support and primitive typography.

-MacOS X will face specific Macintosh platform issues: over have of current DTP MacOS installed base are ‘pre G3’ Power Macs that cannot run MacOS X. Because of the hardware requirements and poor business environment, Japanese publishers will not migrate just to use the Classic Compatibility Environment, they will likely choose a gradual upgrade strategy.
+MacOS X will face specific Macintosh platform issues: over half of current DTP MacOS installed base are ‘pre G3’ Power Macs that cannot run MacOS X. Because of the hardware requirements and poor business environment, Japanese publishers will not migrate just to use the Classic Compatibility Environment, they will likely choose a gradual upgrade strategy.

 Apple must insure a smooth, gentle migration in several key areas: